seanastricker/flow-genius/DEPLOYMENT.md

-# BrainLift Generator - Website Deployment Guide
+# BrainSwift - Website Deployment Guide

-This guide explains how to deploy your BrainLift Generator application to a website for easy distribution.
+This guide explains how to deploy your BrainSwift application to a website for easy distribution.

 ## Quick Start